DevExpress-Examples/out-of-maintenance-winforms-designer-how-to-show-totals-in-pie-dashboard-items/README.md

 # How to Show Totals in Pie Dashboard Items

-This example demonstrates how to create a WinForms Dashboard extension module that allow users to add and configure totals for a Pie dashboard item.
+This example demonstrates how to create a WinForms Dashboard extension module that allows users to add and configure totals for a Pie dashboard item.

 ![](images/pie-totals.png)